maharanasunil/maharanasunil/README.md

 I am an enthusiastic data engineer who likes to explore big data technologies and implement them in the best way possible.

-I am an Experienced Big Data Developer with a demonstrated history of work experience in the banking domain.
+I am an Experienced Big Data Developer with a demonstrated history of work experience in the banking domain and CPG domain (Consumer Packed Goods).

 **Language:** Python, Scala, Unix Scripting.
 **Big Data:** Hadoop, Apache Spark (Core/SQL), Hive, Sqoop.